AI Agent Index

 Pros

-• Accessible $10/month Pro pricing with country-specific discounts — affordable for individual researchers and graduate students globally, particularly valuable for researchers in lower-income regions where research tool budgets are constrained
+• Accessible $10/month Pro pricing with country-specific discounts enables global researcher access: discount programs make Pro affordable for researchers in lower-income regions where research tool budgets are constrained, broader than tools with flat global pricing.

 Limitations

-• Smaller installed base than Connected Papers — Litmaps has solid niche positioning but lags Connected Papers' broader brand recognition in the citation visualization category, fewer community resources and tutorial materials
+• Smaller installed base than Connected Papers: Litmaps has solid niche positioning but lags Connected Papers in broader brand recognition within the citation visualization category, with fewer community tutorials, peer references, and institutional endorsements for new researcher discovery.

 Frequently asked questions